wikiPika/extension-take-home/solution.md

 ### Most Things Don't Work Either

-Everything triggers some captcha or some "you're using a robot to automate things noooooo" so I found soe
+Everything triggers some captcha or some "you're using a robot to automate things noooooo" so I found some websites that don't get tripped by Playwright